cristobalgvera/chek-mss-projects/README.md

    > All files in this folder will be ignored, so you can just execute
    > `git clone YOUR_REPO` inside this folder and all will work well
    > without any\* further action over your actual project.
+   >
+   > You can run `sh setup.sh -g` in order to do it automatically.

+1. :exclamation: **REMEMBER**:

+   - Checkout to the proper `development` of `feature` branch.

+   - Setup your required files like a `.env` or any other specific one to the project itself.

 1. Put the [`.dockerignore`](./.dockerignore) and [`Dockerfile`](./Dockerfile)
    in the **root folder of every project** that will be launch in [`compose.yml`](./compose.yml).

-   > You can run `sh setup.sh` in order to do it automatically.
+   > You can run `sh setup.sh -d` in order to do it automatically.

-1. Remember to setup your project required files like a `.env` or any other specific one.

 1. _(Optional)_ If your will develop new features, is mandatory install Node dependencies locally.